 - Any activity that destroys or removes plants or flowers is prohibited.
-The same applies to destruction and removal of trees.
+The same applies to the destruction and removal of trees.
 At the official campsites, it is possible to buy firewood from the Park staff [Eucalyptus].
-To stop the progressive deforestation of the remaining Erica forests, the purchase and use thereof has been declared punishable by law.
+To stop the progressive deforestation of the remaining Erica forests, the purchase and use thereof have been declared punishable by law.

-- Entering the Park with domestic animals [e.g. dogs] is not permitted.
+- Entering the park with domestic animals [e.g. dogs] is not permitted.

-- It should be a matter of course that liner is not left behind on a trek.
+- It should be a matter, of course, that liner is not left behind on a trek.
 In most camps.
 Park scouts have started to dig rubbish dumps, thus making appropriate disposal possible.
 Your scout will know the latest regulations.
 Beyond this, it is not a sin to pick up one or the other leftover that previous trekkers may have unintentionally left behind….

 - All kinds of fires outside the officially designated camp areas are strictly forbidden.
 Special attention is necessary when smoking. as this can cause grass and bush fires.

-- A high degree of respect towards the resident population, their traditional values and their lifestyle is required.
+- A high degree of respect towards the resident population, their traditional values, and their lifestyle is required.
 This implies absolute respect for private propriety, and a certain restraint when taking photos.

 - Please be aware of the possible long-term consequences of handing out medicine and gifts [particularly sweets] to the local population.